TSP investment choices including the following funds:

 - International Stock Index Investment Fund (I Fund), tracking the Barclays EAFE index; and

-- Lifecycle Funds (L Funds), in which investors pick from one of the available target withdrawal dates (2020, 2030, 2040 or 2050) or an “income fund” for those already withdrawing their accounts or close to that point.
+- Lifecycle Funds (L Funds), in which investors pick from one of the available target withdrawal dates (2025-2065 in five-year increments) or an “income fund” for those already withdrawing their accounts or close to that point.

 When investing in the TSP, be sure to make sure you balance both risk and reward.
 You also should be sure to take into account the risk and reward potential of any other investments you have.